johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 I have been a victim of having key business information written down somewhere deep in Google Drive from 3 years ago.

-You need somewhere that you can store high level business knowledge.
 This is where ArchiMate excels.

-Using a tool like Archi, you can use the ArchiMate modelling language to store
+You can use the ArchiMate modelling language to store:

 - Any knowledge that sits outside of the codebase
 - Data that will not change on a regular basis